Schwab Wealth Management Review

 - Discretionary managed accounts

-There is a $500,000 minimum deposit requirement to get into this program.
-Schwab charges nothing for its referral service, although the selected financial planner most certainly will.
+There is a $500,000 minimum deposit requirement to join this program.
+Schwab does not charge for the referral service, although the chosen financial planner will.

 Schwab Intelligent Portfolios®

-Investors who don’t need the cornucopia of financial services available through one of Schwab’s old-school managed accounts may want to consider Schwab Intelligent Portfolios.
-This is the company’s automated-investing service.
-While it is a managed account, it doesn’t have any of the standard financial-planning services available with other advisory accounts.
-In return, Schwab is able to reduce the minimum investment amount to just $5,000 and the asset-based fee all the way to 0.00%.
+Investors who don’t need the full set of services that come with Schwab’s traditional managed accounts may want to consider Schwab Intelligent Portfolios.
+This is Schwab’s automated investing service.
+It is a managed account, but it does not include the typical financial-planning services offered with other advisory accounts.
+In exchange, Schwab keeps the minimum investment at $5,000 and the asset-based management fee at 0.00%.

-The service is free because Schwab allocates a portion of each robo account to cash (a maximum of 30%, which is pretty steep).
-Some of the ETFs enrolled in the program are Schwab funds, and the expense ratios incurred on these funds will earn income for Schwab.
+The service is free because Schwab allocates part of each robo portfolio to cash, up to 30%, which is fairly high.
+Some ETFs used in the portfolios are Schwab funds, and the expense ratios on those funds generate revenue for Schwab.

-Despite the low cost, Schwab’s robo service is able to perform rebalancing and tax-loss harvesting.
+Even with the low cost, Schwab’s robo service can rebalance portfolios and perform tax-loss harvesting.

 Schwab Intelligent Portfolios Premium®

-There’s one final program that is a middle ground between the robo service and the full, traditional advisory setup.
-This is Intelligent Portfolios Premium, a hybrid program.
-An account opened through this channel will be managed by Schwab’s computer algorithm and will receive financial planning from an actual human investment advisor.
+Schwab also offers a program that sits between the robo service and the full traditional advisory model.
+Intelligent Portfolios Premium is a hybrid option.
+The portfolio is managed by Schwab’s algorithm, and clients also receive financial planning from a human investment advisor.

-Of course, this service is more expensive than the pure robo program.
-The cost is $30 per month plus a one-time planning fee of $300.
-The minimum initial investment amount is $25,000.
+This service costs more than the basic robo program.
+The fee is $30 per month plus a one-time planning fee of $300.
+The minimum initial investment is $25,000.

 Opening a Managed Account

-An Intelligent Portfolios or Intelligent Portfolios Premium account can be opened online, which simplifies the process quite a bit.
-Any other advisory account opened through Schwab will need to be opened with the help of a financial planner.
+can be opened online, which makes the process easier.
+Any other Schwab advisory account must be opened with the help of a financial planner.
 It’s easy to find one at one of Schwab’s 300+ branch locations.
-It’s also possible to reach a financial advisor over the phone at (855) 966-3713.
+You can also reach a financial advisor by phone at (855) 966-3713.

-An account with Schwab’s advisor network will need to be opened through a local financial professional.
-There are thousands of potential offices throughout the United States.
+An account through Schwab’s advisor network must be opened with a local financial professional.
+There are thousands of participating offices across the United States.

 - Individual and joint taxable